Women's colleges in the Southern United States

-Women's colleges in the Southern United States refers to undergraduate, bachelor's degree–granting institutions, often liberal arts colleges, whose student populations consist exclusively or almost exclusively of women, located in the Southern United States.
-Many started first as girls' seminaries or academies.
-Salem College is the oldest female educational institution in the South and Wesleyan College is the first that was established specifically as a college for women, closely followed by Judson College in 1838.
+Women's colleges in the Southern United States are undergraduate, bachelor's degree–granting institutions in the American South with student populations that consist exclusively or almost exclusively of women.
+Many began as girls' schools or academies.
+Salem College is the oldest female educational institution in the South and Wesleyan College is the first specifically established as a college for women, closely followed by Judson College in 1838.
 Some schools, such as Salem College, offer coeducational courses at the graduate level.

+History

-Educational institutions for women during the 19th century typically began as schools for girls, academies (which during the late 18th and early 19th centuries were the equivalent of secondary schools), or as female seminaries.
-(During the early 19th century there were forms of secular higher education.)
+Many American educational institutions for women were established in the early nineteenth century as schools for girls, academies, or female seminaries.
+In the usage of the era, academies were schools that provided the rough equivalent of a modern secondary education, while female seminaries were secular institutions that trained teachers.
 The Women's College Coalition noted that: "Seminaries educated women for the only socially acceptable occupation: teaching.
 Only unmarried women could be teachers.
 Many early women's colleges began as female seminaries and were responsible for producing an important corps of educators."

-Schools are listed chronologically by the date on which they opened their doors to students.
-Current women's colleges are listed in bold text.
-Schools that are closing or transitioning to coeducation and former women's colleges that are now coeducational are listed in italics.
+The abolition of slavery in the wake of the American Civil War prompted the establishment of institutions for the education of newly emancipated Black women and girls.
+The development of Jim Crow laws in the late nineteenth century meant that emerging Black women's colleges developed on a separate, parallel track alongside those for White women.
+Today, these institutions are classified as historically black colleges and universities (HBCU).